junxit/us-congress-bills-112/metadata.md

 - 2011-12-15 — Senate amendment agreed to: Amendment SA 1464 agreed to in Senate by Unanimous Consent.
 - 2011-12-15 — Senate amendment proposed (on the floor): Amendment SA 1464 proposed by Senator Durbin for Senator Feinstein.(consideration: CR S8690; text: CR S8690)
 - 2011-12-15 — Senate amendment submitted
+- 2011-12-16 — Message on Senate action sent to the House.
+- 2011-12-16 — Received in the House.
+- 2011-12-16 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-12-16 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-12-16 — Referred to the Subcommittee on Health.